-Figure A 2 and A 3 (Appendix A) shows the locations of the identified HAIL activities.
+Figure A 4 (Appendix A) shows the locations of the identified HAIL activities.

 A DSI1 to evaluate soil conditions to establish the presence of contamination, if any, associated with the HAIL activities at the site was undertaken in December 2017.
-This investigation included soil sampling which targeted locations in the vicinity of proposed land disturbance and where HAIL activities have been identified.
+This investigation included soil sampling which targeted locations in the vicinity of proposed land disturbance and where HAIL activities have been identified (see Figures A 2 and A3, Appendix A).
 All results were below both the adopted assessment criteria for the protection of human health and the environment as follows: